ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 appears in commandline or in config file, the comparison is performed, so each config file may contain this check independently.

-    --config-file=file
-    -C file     Parses config file and continues to parse commandline.
-May override values specified in commandline ahead, and may be overriden by the values specified after.
-May be used multiple times with different files, each time new file will be parsed.
-                Config file is expected to contain section [oligofar] with entries equal to long option names with no preceeding dashes.
-                All entries are optional.
-See more in FILE FORMATS section.

     --test-suite=+|-
     -T +|-      Run internal tests for basic operations before doing anything